Preparing for my demonstration of linocutting in the NEWASHGATE gallery in Farnham. 10.6.17

 “Giclee” means “little squirt” in French : very expensive inks are simply squirted at a piece of paper, resulting in a copy that specialists claim will last for 70 years.
 Alternatively, a fine art print – if it has been created on acid free paper, with good quality inks, will last for hundreds of years as witnessed by the wood engravings of Renaissance artists from the 15th century !

-I consider myself fortunate to have completed a one year Foundation Course in Art and Design in 1968-9.
+I consider myself fortunate to have begun my formal training with a one year Foundation Course in Art and Design in 1968-9.
 In addition to learning the fundamentals of drawing, painting and sculpture, we experimented with various forms of printmaking including mono-prints, lino cuts, etching & screen printing.
 My studies were further enhanced by three years of graphic design plus a post graduate year of illustration.

 I will add some descriptions of popular methods of fine art printmaking later. . .